-Appendixes A and B are copies of ORC Section 145.58 (group hospitalization coverage; ineligible individuals; service credit; alternate use of Health Maintenance Organization) and ORC Section 145.584 (Medicare-equivalent benefits for members ineligible for Medicare), as they existed during the majority of 2018.
+Appendices A and B are copies of ORC Section 145.58 (group hospitalization coverage; ineligible individuals; service credit; alternate use of Health Maintenance Organization) and ORC Section 145.584 (Medicare-equivalent benefits for members ineligible for Medicare), as they existed during 2019.
 Both sections were amended by Substitute Senate Bill 343, effective January 7, 2013.

-(2) A summary of coverage for 2018:
+(2) A summary of coverage for 2019:

-The following is an outline of OPERS health care coverage in 2018:
+The following is an outline of OPERS health care coverage in 2019:

-THE 2018 OPERS Retiree Health Plan for Pre-Medicare Recipients
+The 2019 OPERS Retiree Health Plan for Pre-Medicare Recipients

-The 2018 OPERS health care plan administrator, Medical Mutual, utilized a Preferred Provider Organization (PPO) for our pre-Medicare participants.
+The 2019 OPERS health care plan administrator, Medical Mutual, utilized a Preferred Provider Organization (PPO) for our pre-Medicare participants.
 Doctors and medical facilities that belong to the PPO network agree to perform services at agreed-upon contract rates.
-While participants were able to choose any provider and still receive coverage, they had lower out-of-pocket costs if they chose a network provider.
+While participants were able to choose any provider and still receive coverage, they had lower out-ofpocket costs if they chose a network provider.
 Pre-Medicare re-employed retirees were in a separate plan with identical coverage.
-A full explanation of coverage can be found on page 6.
+A more detailed explanation of coverage can be found on page 6.